 It’s hard to pick a favorite scene in Creature with the Atom Brain but you have to love a movie where the local television newscaster addresses his viewers in this manner: “…with the murder of Jason Franchot last night I must apologize for my recent skepticism regarding these radioactive creatures.
 It seems they do exist and are prowling the street.”
 His matter of fact delivery and lack of panic indicates that something as extraordinary as dead people walking about is an easy thing to quickly grasp so just get used to it, people, ok?

-* This article originally appeared in a slightly altered form on the Turner Classic Movies website
+* This is an updated and expanded version of an article that originally appeared on the Turner Classic Movies website